cyberplantru/pH-Mini-v30-sample-code/README.md

 ##CyberPlant pH to I2C v2.0

 pH metering with Automatic Temperature Compensation for Arduino and other devices.
 The module supports the connection of a temperature sensor pt100 /pt1000 for temperature compensation of readings pH.
 You can easily connect multiple modules to a single I2С bus at the same time busy will be only two pins at microcontroller.
-CyberPlant pH to I2C module is perfect for automating hydroponic systems or aquariums, will be useful in laboratory or to collect data on the computer.
+CyberPlant pH to I2C module is perfect for automating hydroponic systems or aquariums, will be useful in laboratories or to collect data on the computer.

 ##Features: